Crews Quarters Overnight Program

 - Your own private room at the restored U.S. Coast Guard Crew Quarters

-- Complimentary admission to the Shipwreck Museum, Lightkeepers Quarters, Theater, Special Childrens Exhibit and restored Surfboat House.
+- Complimentary admission to the Shipwreck Museum, Lightkeepers Quarters, Theater and restored Surfboat House.

 - Self-serve continental breakfast in the Crews Quarters kitchen.

 - A 10% discount at the Museum Gift Store during your stay.

 Each room features a private bath, TV and privacy – View Photo Gallery

 The 1923 Coast Guard Lifeboat Station Crews Quarters offers five themed rooms, each with its own private bath and TV, while retaining all the historic charm of a by-gone era.

 Gather in the kitchen or living area with fresh coffee and a continental breakfast with microwave available, or choose a video on Great Lakes history, from our stocked video library.